 Comfy Airport Lounges

-“Stuck at the airport” has a new meaning when there’s a nice spot to relax, unwind, and recharge.
-Designed for transiting air passengers, American Express Global Lounge Collection is a network of more than 1,200 private lounge spaces in 130 countries, and Platinum Card Members have access to all of them.
+“Stuck at the airport” has a new meaning when there’s a nice spot to relax, unwind and recharge.
+Designed for transiting air passengers, American Express Global Lounge Collection is a network of more than 1,400 private lounge spaces in 140 countries, and Platinum Card Members have access to all of them.

 Crystal Cruises, for example, offers an additional $200 shore excursion credit per stateroom while Oceania Cruises offers a premium wine tasting event.
-Windstar offers a sail-away “Romance Package” that includes premium hors d’oeuvres, a bottle of champagne and chocolate-covered strawberries.
-A minimum cruise length may be required for most of these offers.
+A minimum cruise length may be required.

 Uber Cash and Eats